awslabs/aws-c-io/README.md

 ![Read Back Pressure Diagram](docs/images/read_backpressure.png)

-1. The event loop notifies the socket handler that it has data available to read.
+1. The event-loop notifies the socket handler that it has data available to read.
 The handler knows it can read up to 20kb so it reads a full 16kb from the socket and passes it to the next slot.
 Since the socket sees that there is still an open window, it, schedules a task to read again after the other channels have had a chance to process their pending reads.